Saniya Sethi

 Synthesis

 To help us draw a broader conclusion, we grouped all our findings from each evaluation method and synthesised them into an overall set.
-Ensuring that each set had supporting evidence from multiple evaluation methods was important.
-As a team, we discovered 9 insights in total.
+It was important to ensure that each set had supporting evidence from multiple evaluation methods.
+As a team, we discovered 9 insights in total (highlighted in yellow).

 Prioritise and finalise